Representation Learning for Online and Offline RL in Low-rank MDPs: Representation Learning in Online Setting

 \paragraph{Highlight of the analysis} Below we highlight our key lemmas and proof techniques.

-First, why learning in a low-rank MDP is harder than learning in models with linear structures?
+\emph{First}, why is learning in a low-rank MDP harder than learning in models with linear structures?
 Unlike standard linear models such as linear MDPs \citep{YangLinF2019RLiF,jin2020provably}, KNRs \citep{Kakade2020,abbasi2011regret,mania2020active,song2021pc}, and GP / kernel models \citep{chowdhury2019online,curi2020efficient}, we cannot get uncertainty quantification on the model in a point-wise manner.
 When models are linear, one can get the following style of point-wise uncertainty quantification for the learned model $\hat{P}$: $\forall s,a: {\ell}( \hat{P}(\cdot|s,a), P^\star(\cdot | s,a)) \leq \sigma(s,a)$ where $\sigma(s,a)$ is the uncertainty measure, and ${\ell}$ is some distance metric (e.g., $\ell_1$ norm).
 With proper scaling, the uncertainty measure $\sigma(s,a)$ is then used for the bonus.
-For example, in linear MDPs, given a dataset $\Dcal = \{s,a,s'\}$, we can learn a model $\hat{P}(s'|s,a) := \hat{\mu}(s')^{\top}\phi^\star(s,a)$ , and get point-wise uncertainty quantification:
+For example, in linear MDPs (i.e., low-rank MDP with known feature $\phi^\star$), given a dataset $\Dcal = \{s,a,s'\}$, we can learn a non-parametric model $\hat{P}(s'|s,a) := \hat{\mu}(s')^{\top}\phi^\star(s,a)$ , and get point-wise uncertainty quantification:

 for some family of functions $f:\Scal\to \mathbb{R}$ with $\Sigma_{\phi^\star} = \sum_{s,a\in\Dcal} \phi^\star(s,a)\phi^\star(s,a) + \lambda I$ \citep{lykouris2021corruption,neu2020unifying}.
 To set the scaling $c$ properly, since $\phi^\star$ is known a priori, the linear regression analysis applies here, and one can apply Cauchy-Schwarz inequality to the LHS of \pref{eq:cs} to pull out $\phi^\star$ and get an upper bound in the form of